Skip to main content

 The document that officially creates your LLC is called the Articles of Organization in most states, though some call it a Certificate of Formation or Certificate of Organization.
 Nearly every state lets you file online through the Secretary of State's website.
 You'll need your business name, principal address, registered agent information, and whether your LLC will be member-managed or manager-managed.
 For single-member LLCs, member-managed is the standard choice.
 Filing takes 30-60 minutes, costs $35-500 depending on your state, and processing times can range from instant approval to four weeks.

 An operating agreement is your LLC's internal rulebook.
 It defines who owns what percentage, how profits are distributed, who makes decisions, and what happens if a member leaves.
 Many states don't legally require one, but you absolutely need it anyway.
 Banks routinely ask for your operating agreement when you open a business account.
 Investors will expect one.
 And if you ever have a dispute with a co-founder, this document is your only protection.
 Even single-member LLCs benefit from an operating agreement because it reinforces the legal separation between you and your business.
-You can draft one yourself using free templates online in 1-3 hours, or pay an attorney $300-500 for a customized version.
+You can draft one yourself using free templates online in 1-3 hours, or have an attorney draft a customized version, which typically starts around $500.

 Ready to get a professional business address?